 - A legitimate case.
 You need to have a legitimate claim resulting from incidents like automobile accidents, wrongful imprisonment, workplace accidents, medical malpractice, slip and fall, wrongful death, lawsuits for qui tam, or any other case of a similar nature.

-- Liability: This term refers to who is at fault in the case.
-If the claimant (the person applying for a lawsuit loan) is not at fault, then the chances of getting approved increase.
+- Liability.
+This term refers to who is at fault in the case.
+If the claimant (the person applying for a lawsuit loan) isn’t at fault, then the chances of getting approved increase.

 - The severity of injuries.
 Your attorney must provide medical records showing the severity of the client’s injuries.
 More severe injuries have a greater chance of the lawsuit settling for a higher payout.
 In this case, approval is more likely.